 - Simple and easy to use. - Testing activities like planning, test designing happens well before coding.
 This saves a lot of time.
-Hence higher chance of success over the waterfall model. - Proactive defect tracking that is defects are found at early stage. - Avoids the downward flow of the defects. - Works well for small projects where requirements are easily understood.
+Hence higher chance of success over the waterfall model. - Proactive defect tracking that is defects are found at early stage. - Works well for small projects where requirements are easily understood.